Willyb15/Data-Science-Python/week1/day2-intro_python/intro_python_lecture.md

 Out[5]: 0.0
 ```

+Notice the difference between floor division and floating point division.
+Floor division truncates the response, leaving out anything after the decimal point, while floating point division returns what's expected.
+Also note that `8.0` and `8.` are both identical numbers of type `float` while `8` is assumed to be of type `int`.

-Notice that once we made one of the numbers in the operation a `float`, Python realized that it should return a `float` from the operation, and we got 0.875 as expected.
-This exact same procedure was followed the third time, but the trailing 0 on the `float` version of 8 was left off.
-Python doesn't need to see anything following the decimal point to know it should be interpreting the number as a `float`, so long as the "." is there.
-Similarly, we can manually cast the output of the 4th operation as an `int` by passing the result directly to the `int()` constructor.
+We can manually cast the output of the 4th operation as an `int` by passing the result directly to the `int()` constructor.
 Manually casting in this way can be very useful when Python is interpreting things differently than you would like it to.
-The last operation that we performed is called floor division, `//`.
-Really, all it does is perform division and truncate the result.
-So, where `7 / 8.` gave us `0.875`, `7 // 8.` cuts off after the `0.` giving us `0.0`.

 The last operation that we will go over is the modular division operator, `%`.
 This operation is the sibling to `/`.
 Where `71 / 7` gives us the integer number of times that 7 goes into 71 (10), `71 % 7` gives us the remainder from that integer division (1).